 Manchester Museum is hosting A Rubbish Night at the Museum.
 But that’s no commentary on the event itself!
 Do residents in Manchester have to live surrounded by rubbish?
 Or can we change it?
 This is the big question being raised at A Rubbish Night at the Museum.

-The idea has come about following a research project conducted at the University last summer.
+The idea has come about following a research project conducted at the University of Manchester last summer.
 The project, Talking Rubbish in Moss Side, found that rubbish in the streets and alleyways reduced quality of life and hurts relationships between neighbours.
 But more than this, it is a complex problem requiring more than simply educating residents to change their behaviour.
 And it definitely something which needs to be addressed, after all who can forget the recent image of an alleyway in Levenshulme strewn with litter and used toiletries which went viral?

 By discussing these findings and giving voice to residents’ perspectives, A Rubbish Night at the Museum is intended to inspire all stakeholders – residents, local councils, waste authorities, businesses, waste contractors, landlords and universities – to work together to build the intellectual and practical capacity to deal more effectively with rubbish.